Frequently Asked Questions

 I am interested in buying an old industrial site for redevelopment.
 Is there someone who can help with this process?

 There are many resources for helping with redevelopment at brownfields sites.
 The Department’s Brownfields webpage has useful information and links.
 If the municipality has a development office, that may be a good starting point.
-The Department's Brownfields Coordinator Mark Lewis and the Connecticut Department of Economic Development (DECD) Office of Brownfield Remediation and Development may be able to discuss your situation with you or refer you to other aids.
+The Department's Brownfields Coordinator and the Connecticut Department of Economic Development (DECD) Office of Brownfield Remediation and Development may be able to discuss your situation with you or refer you to other resources.

 Does DEEP have funding for Brownfield clean-up?